iridakos/iridakos.github.io/_posts/2018-01-25-creating-a-gtk-todo-application-with-ruby.markdown

 </gresources>
 ```

-In this "description" we actually say: we have a resource which is located under the `ui` directory (relative to this `xml` file) with name `main_window.ui`.
+In this "description" we actually say: we have a resource which is located under the `ui` directory (relative to this `xml` file) with name `application_window.ui`.
 Before loading this resource please remove the blanks.
 Thanks.
 Of course this is not going to work now since we haven't created the resource via Glade yet.
 Don't worry though, one thing at a time.

 **Note**: the `xml-stripblanks` directive will use the `xmllint` command to remove the blanks.
 In Ubuntu you have to install the package `libxml2-utils` to obtain it.